 - by genetic testing.

-SYnAbs will develop pair of monoclonal antibodies against different confidential types of Sickle cells diseases, to produce sandwich ELISA assay.
-Thanks to its unique expertise, coupled with rat monoclonal antibodies technologies, SYnAbs is able to target mutations and generate immune response against very specific parts of poor immunogenic antigens.
+SYnAbs has consequently developed pair of monoclonal antibodies against different confidential types of Sickle cells diseases, to produce sandwich ELISA assay.
+Thanks to its unique expertise, coupled with rat monoclonal antibodies technologies, SYnAbs was able to target specific mutations on hemoglobin and generate immune response against very specific parts of these poor immunogenic antigens.

 Thalassemia are hereditary diseases, autosomal recessive are characterized by a lack of production hemoglobin :